usbtemp/utmp-cli/README.md

 2. Run `make` to compile the binary
 3. Execute the binary `./usbtemp-cli`

-The output is in degrees Celsius and looks like:
+The default output is time with the temperature in degrees Celsius and looks like:
 ```
 May 13 17:05:02 Sensor C: 22.62
 ```
+By using `-f` switch the temperature unit will be switched to Fahrenheit.
 Date/time formatting is `%b %d %H:%M:%S`.

 Instead of compiling from the source, already compiled executable could be downloaded from [Releases tab](https://github.com/usbtemp/usbtemp-cli/releases/latest).